Real-time Outdoor Localization Using Radio Maps: A Deep Learning Approach

 \subsubsection{Heatmap regression}

 To preserve the spatial information, the flattening of the layers has to be avoided.
 Heatmap regression based methods use fully convolutional networks to maintain the spatial information.
-In such methods, the networks are trained to match the ground truth heatmap, which are usually generated as 2D Gaussian distributions (variance being a hyperparameter to be tuned) centered on the ground truth pixels, and the position is inferred by taking either the pixel with the largest value in the heatmap (in other words, the \emph{mode}, as the heatmap can be interpreted as an a posteriori probability distribution), or the center of mass (i.e., the mean).
-Hence, these methods are not trained in an end-to-end fashion, i.e., there is a mismatch between the loss function in the training (usually the MSE between the ground truth and the inferred heatmaps) and the actual metric of interest, the Euclidean distance.
-Our experiments with this approach with the mentioned inference functions (i.e., $\arg\max$ and CoM) have demonstrated worse yet close performances to LocUNet for specific variance values, which are shown in Fig. \ref{fig:heatmapVs}.
+In such methods, the networks are trained to match a (ground truth) heatmap, which are usually generated as 2D Gaussian distributions (standard deviation $\sigma$ being a hyperparameter to be tuned) centered on the ground truth pixels.
+The values of the heatmap for the \emph{Gaussian} case is obtained by $e^{-\frac{r^2}{2\sigma^2}}$, where $r$ is the distance to the ground truth pixel from the pixel of interest.
+Additionally, we used two other radial basis functions for heatmap generation, namely, \emph{Inverse Multiquadric}: $1/{\sqrt{1+{r^2}/{(2\sigma^2)}}}$ and \emph{Inverse Quadratic}: ${1}/{(1+{r^2}/{(2\sigma^2}))}$.

+After the neural network is trained, the position is inferred by taking either the pixel with the largest value in the heatmap (the \emph{mode}) or the center of mass (the {\em mean}), as the heatmap can be interpreted as an a posteriori probability distribution of the UE position, and the mode and mean correspond to {\em maximum a posteriori} and {\em posterior mean} estimation, respectively.
+Hence, these methods are trained against a loss which is different from the actual metric of interest - the Euclidean distance.
+Our experiments with this approach with the mentioned inference functions (i.e., $\arg\max$ and CoM), and with different activation functions, heatmap loss functions, and heatmap shapes have demonstrated worse yet close performances to LocUNet for specific values of $\sigma$, which are shown in Fig. \ref{fig:heatMapResults} and summarized in Table \ref{table:heatmapVs}.